How to Get 10,000 Steps a Day With a Walking Treadmill

 1. Read While You Walk

-2. How to Write at a Treadmill Desk
+2. Yes, You Can Write at a Treadmill Desk

 Working at a Treadmill Desk - Talking on the Phone, Writing, Watching Videos, Conference Calls and More